 Figure 2 shows a calculated intensity profile for one particular wavelength.
 The first installation arises from the interference of field contributions from the two different slits.
 The intensity profile is further slowly modulated with a function determined by the finite width of each slit.

 Figure 3 shows with a color scale the interference patterns for different wavelengths.
 The patterns for longer wavelength involve correspondingly larger diffraction angles.

 If a light beam (for example a laser beam) encounters some aperture which transmits the light in some regions and blocks it otherwise, the immediate effect on the transmitted light is only the corresponding truncation of the intensity profile.
 Only after some distance behind the aperture, characteristic diffraction effects can be observed.

-Such diffraction effects can be well understood based on Fourier optics.
+Such diffraction effects can be well understood and calculated based on Fourier optics.
 The hard aperture introduces high optical frequencies, corresponding to rapid spatial changes of intensity.

 Such effects can also occur, for example, when trying to force a laser into single transverse mode operation (for optimum beam quality) by inserting a hard aperture into the laser resonator.
 Although such an aperture can provide substantially higher round-trip losses for higher-order resonator modes, compared with those for the fundamental mode, it also introduces diffraction effects.
 Therefore, the method often does not work that well.